nimishamehta5/kubecon-2025-kagent-demos/cilium-policy/script.md

 5. Chat with the cilium policy agent in the Kagent dashboard, ask:

 ```
-I have a new cilium policy called 'restrict-backend-policy' I added in the default ns to restrict connection such that only the frontend can reach the backend pods, but now the connection is broken!
+I have a cilium policy called 'restrict-backend-policy' in the default ns to only allow ingress to my backend from frontend pods, but now the connection is broken!
 Can you help fix the policy?
 ```

 6. Prompt the agent to patch the policy to fix it, once it recognises the issue.